yanmarques/vpnGate/README.md

 **[GET,PUT] /\<name>/chain**

-It list or update some blockchain, and the `name` url parameter is the name of blockchain given blockchain.
+It list or update some blockchain, and the `name` path parameter is the name of the target blockchain.
 When updating, one should provide a `chain` form request parameter.

 Currently, the blockchain names is one of:
   - node